Here's a sample of our volunteer opportunities:VIEW AS

 It was recognized early on that the primary need of battered women was a refuge for themselves and their children; a place where they could stay long enough to begin breaking the cycle of battering and start making some significant changes in their lives.
-Goals for the task force were established:

 Now, more than twenty years after the conception of Crossroads, we are able to offer a variety of services to the surrounding community.
 These services include:

 - Safe Housing for battered women and their children

 - Crosstrails Program